-Decoding Lisbon: Tips & Tricks For Visiting Lisbon Portugal
+Decoding Lisbon: Tips For Visiting and Avoiding Tourist Traps

 Lisbon is a feast for the eyes.
 It’s an artistic ensemble of sparkling azulejos, eye candy vistas, pastels houses, and melancholic Fado music.
 Lisbon just exudes old world charm.

 But like most popular capital cities, Lisbon has its fair share of tourist traps and suffers from overtourism.
 Many “must see” tourist sites can easily be skipped or viewed with a skeptical eye.

 After my recent geographical cure in Lisbon, here are my takeaways and "what to skip" suggestions for Lisbon.
 I know some seem counter-intuitive, but I’m just giving my advice.
 I dislike lines, crowds, and tourist traps, so that informs my POV.

 If you don't want to waste time, money, or effort in Lisbon, here are the tourist traps you should avoid and things to do in Lisbon instead.